8 easy ways to improve your home internet

 Factors that can affect a speed test

-• Time of day: Your connection speed can vary at peak hours when lots of people are online.
-This is typically between 7pm and 11pm.
-Complete a speed test both inside and outside of peak hours to see if peak hour congestion is an issue.
+• Time of day: Your connection speed can vary at peak hours when lots of people are online, typically between 7pm and 11pm.
+Do a speed test inside and outside peak hours to see if congestion is the issue.

 • Wired and wireless connections: Speed test both to identify if Wi-Fi is the bottleneck.